Whispering Your Name: Alison Moyet version

-In February 1994, "Whispering Your Name" was released by English singer Alison Moyet as the second single from her fourth studio album, Essex (1994).
+In February 1994, a cover of "Whispering Your Name" was released by English singer Alison Moyet in February 1994, by Columbia Records, as the second single from her fourth studio album, Essex (1994).
 It was produced by Ian Broudie.

-"Whispering Your Name" became Moyet's eighth single to enter the top 40 of the UK Singles Chart, peaking at No. 18.
+"Whispering Your Name" became Moyet's eighth (and to date, final) single to enter the top 40 of the UK Singles Chart, peaking at No. 18.
 It remained in the top 100 for seven weeks.

 A promotional video was filmed for the single and featured an appearance from Dawn French.
 Moyet also performed the song live on the UK music show Top of the Pops.

 Background

 In order for the Essex album to be released at all, CBS/Columbia insisted that certain Essex tracks were to be re-recorded and re-produced, and that there be additional material remixed to create a more 'commercial' package.
 "Whispering Your Name" was originally an acoustic ballad before being turned into an upbeat dance single.
 This was due to the lead single "Falling" failing to live up to the label's expectations.
 The original version of "Whispering Your Name" was placed on the Essex album.

 A remix of "Whispering Your Name" was created by Vince Clarke who was part of the early 1980s duo Yazoo with Moyet.
 This was the closest thing to a Yazoo reunion until their Reconnected tour in 2008.